shiruken/hackintosh/README.md

 ### Enable OpenCore GUI

 Follow the OpenCore Post-Install Guide to [set up the GUI for the bootloader](https://dortania.github.io/OpenCore-Post-Install/cosmetic/gui.html#setting-up-opencore-s-gui).
-I also removed auxiliary entries (macOS Recovery and Reset NVRAM) from the picker and changed the background color from black to gray.
+I also removed auxiliary entries (macOS Recovery and Reset NVRAM) from the picker.

 * `Misc > Boot > HideAuxiliary` → `TRUE`
-* `NVRAM > Add > 4D1EDE05-38C7-4A6A-9CC6-4BCCA8B38C14 > DefaultBackgroundColor` → `BFBFBF00`

 _Note: The auxiliary entries can still be accessed from the GUI by pressing the spacebar key_.